Neighboring Tip of the Week - Invite a neighbor to your Thanksgiving dinner.

 But it's our only defense to brave the wilderness”

 The lyrics are beautiful but also tragic, right?
-Truly, how can it be that in a world of more than 7.6 billion people such a concept as “loneliness” can even exist?
+Truly, how can it be that in a world of more than 7.7 billion people such a concept as “loneliness” can even exist?
 And that isn’t all.
-Not only does loneliness exist; it thrives.
+Not only does loneliness exist - it thrives.
 According to a 2016 study by Harris Poll on behalf of the American Osteopathic Association, a survey of “more than 2,000 American adults found 72 percent report having felt a sense of loneliness, with nearly a third (31 percent) experiencing loneliness at least once a week.”
 Just picture these statistics upon your street; a third of your neighbors say they are lonely on a weekly basis.
 Is this not heartbreaking?

-In light of this, our proposal for the first full week of November is this: Invite a neighbor to your Thanksgiving dinner.
+In light of this, our proposal for this second week of November is this: Invite a neighbor to your Thanksgiving dinner.
 Don’t make anything forced.
 Simply invite them to eat with you.
 If they say no, ask if you can deliver a plate to them.
 If they say no again, don’t worry!
 You can always invite a different neighbor!
 A couple years ago, we experienced a beautiful unfolding of this experiment in our SoCe neighborhood.
 We invited a woman who lived alone on our block to Thanksgiving dinner, but she said no, so we asked if we could make a plate and bring it over to her.
 She agreed.
 When we showed up at her door with a heaping plate, she was brought to tears, exclaiming she hadn’t had a Thanksgiving meal for something like ten years.
 Let’s commit to eradicating loneliness.